Updated: Oct 5

 I teach meditation.
 The expectation is that I live mindfully, am compassionate, gentle.
 I am those things.
 But I also have a beautiful temper that I do not conceal from others.
 When anger arises, I don't suppress it.
 I let it express.
 We can be compassionate and fierce at the same time.
 Love can hold fury.

 Often cowardice masks as morality.
 If I'm afraid to challenge injustice or stand up to a bully, I can hide behind a facade of saintliness.
 Better to embrace one's cowardice, feel the fear, and stand up anyway.
-Fear becomes fuel.
-The more of it you have, the more petrol you have to burn off.
-Cowardice transmutes into courage.
 Courage is not the absence of fear, but its transcendence.

 I was a boxer and a soldier.
 I am a man of peace trained in the art of war.
 I can destroy and kill and maim, but I choose compassion and respect.
 This is a truer morality.
-We have the strength and power and skill to hurt others, but we don't.
+We have the strength and power and skill to hurt others, but we choose a life of love and peace.

 Today, I coach boxing.
 I teach youth how to stand up to fear, how to channel anger and aggression, how to alchemize suffering into resilience, how to control violent impulses.
 We shadowbox our shadows.
 We wage war with what is false within ourselves to be more authentically human.
 We destroy all that is illusory... and there can never be too much destruction.